 Counseling and Psychotherapy in Atlanta

 My approach to counseling is engaged, nonjudgmental and compassionate.
 One of the great things about being in Atlanta is being a counselor a very diverse community.
-My clients are busy professionals, people of varied ethnic and racial backgrounds, LGBT men and women and clients from age 18 to 70 or more.
+My clients are busy professionals, people of varied ethnic and racial backgrounds, LGBTQ men and women and clients from age 18 to 80 or more.
 Effective counseling starts with talking about your goals.
 There is no one-size-fits-all approach to emotional health.
 Good therapy goes beyond just listening and support.
 It helps people gain greater self-understanding and works to create the changes that make life better.

 Let's get started.